Types of skin cancer

 This is the most common type of skin cancer.

-BCCs look like a flesh-colored, pearl-like bump or a pinkish patch of skin.
+BCCs often look like a flesh-colored round growth, pearl-like bump, or a pinkish patch of skin.

-BCCs develop after years of frequent sun exposure or indoor tanning.
+BCCs usually develop after years of frequent sun exposure or indoor tanning.

-BCC are common on the head, neck, and arms, yet can form anywhere on the body, including the chest, abdomen, and legs.
+BCCs are common on the head, neck, and arms; however, they can form anywhere on the body, including the chest, abdomen, and legs.

-Early diagnosis and treatment for BCC is important.
-BCC can invade the surrounding tissue and grow into the nerves and bones, causing damage and disfigurement.
+Early diagnosis and treatment for BCC are important.
+BCC can grow deep.
+Allowed to grow, it can penetrate the nerves and bones, causing damage and disfigurement.

 SCC is the second most common type of skin cancer.

-People who have light skin are most likely to develop SCC, yet they can develop in darker-skinned people.
+People who have light skin are most likely to develop SCC.
+This skin cancer also develops in people who have darker skin.

 SCC often looks like a red firm bump, scaly patch, or a sore that heals and then re-opens.